 While it helps, virtual bookkeeper jobs don't require a background in accounting.
 Bookkeepers do need a knack for granular details, commitment, and a mind for technology.
 Accounting software can do much of the number crunching for you, thankfully.

 There will be some startup costs associated if you decide bookkeeping is the stay at home job for you.
-However, bookkeeping has tremendous earning potential even for moms just looking for part-time work.
+However, accounting has tremendous earning potential even for moms just looking for part-time work.

 Earlier, we mentioned earning a living reselling goods for a commission.
 Alternatively, if you have a little more time and energy at your disposal, you might as well create a reseller enterprise of your own.
 Success will require setting up a website, which will become your eCommerce portal.

 Next, you’ll need to acquire inventory.
-You can choose to purchase products directly from others, either through online auctions, or offline, by hitting flea markets, sales racks, or pilfering your children’s forgotten toys.
+You can choose to purchase products directly from others, either through online auctions, or offline, by hitting flea markets, sales racks, or stealing your children’s forgotten toys.

 Alternatively, you can go the drop-ship route.
 Partnered with a drop-shipping service, you don't have to maintain any inventory.
 Instead, the service ships products directly to your customers.
 That means you don’t need to turn the spare bedroom into a floor-to-ceiling warehouse.

-Crafty stay at home moms are always in demand.
+Crafty working mothers are always in demand.
 Whether you make handmade earrings, scarves, greeting cards, or any other product, all you need to do is focus on your passion.
 There are plenty of businesses that will happily handle most of the rest for you.

 eCommerce platform Etsy.com is one of the leading solutions moms who work at home enlist to transform their crafting passion into a profitable business venture.

 Etsy charges a twenty-cent listing fee per item and keeps a modest 3.5 percent of your sales.
 In return, you get a non-hassle storefront, and all your billing handled.
-The biggest benefit to using Etsy, though, is that it’s a well-known destination, already.
+The most significant benefit to using Etsy, though, is that it’s a well-known online destination already.
 That means you don’t need to worry about spending all your time hunting for buyers.

-Work for stay home moms is more accessible than ever thanks to an abundance of legit at home jobs.
+Work for stay home moms is more accessible than ever thanks to an abundance of legitimate work-from-home jobs.